wix-incubator/haste/README.md

 </p>

 ## Introduction
-Haste is a build system that helps you automate painful or time-consuming tasks in your development workflow and create the best user experience.
+Haste is a build system that helps you automate common tasks in your development workflow and create the best user experience.

 ![Dashboard screenshot](images/dashboard.png)